What is an EEG?

 You will feel little to no discomfort during the EEG.
 The electrodes do not transmit any sensations, instead, they record electrical impulses from the brain creating “brain waves.”
 An Electroneurodiagnostic Technologist will measure your head and mark your scalp with a soft wax pencil or washable marker to indicate where to place the electrodes.
 The electrodes are small gold cups attached to wires which are filled with a small amount of greasy/goopy paste.
 Before the electrode is placed, the Technologist will rub each location with a gritty gel to clean the area.
 Once all the wires are in place, the technologist will record your brain waves for 30 – 60 minutes or longer as ordered by your provider.
 During this time, you will be asked to do a deep breathing exercise, look at a flashing light, and will be given the opportunity to rest/sleep.
 After the EEG, the technologist will remove the electrodes.
 You should not feel any side effects and can return to your normal routine after washing the paste from your hair.

 Your EEG will be read by either Dr. Austin Hake who is the Medical Director of the EEG Laboratory, Dr. Daniel Kimple, or Dr. Douglas Sullivant.
-Both completed a one-year Neurophysiology fellowship which focuses on EEG interpretation.
+All have completed a one-year Neurophysiology fellowship which focuses on EEG interpretation.
 They are the only neurologists in Quincy who have undergone this additional training which helps ensure the quality of your EEG interpretation.

 You will be notified of the results of your EEG by your referring provider’s office.